social-media-ethics-automation/book/docs/_sources/ch02_definitions/03_automation/07_details_of_bot.md

 </pre>

 The first four highlighted pieces of code are for the special passwords that let you run a bot.
-You can get when you get those passwords by following thse steps to get [developer access to reddit](../../appendix/bot_set_ups/making_reddit_account.md) (I've put fake values in them for now):
+You can get when you get those passwords by following these steps to get [developer access to reddit](../../appendix/bot_set_ups/making_reddit_account.md) (I've put fake values in them for now):
 - username
 - password
 - client_id
 - client_secret

 The final three highlighted pieces of code are the information for what to post on reddit.
 First, in the parentheses after `subreddit` is which subreddit to post on.
-In the parenthese after teh `submit` is first the title of the post, and next is the text of the post itself.
+In the parentheses after the `submit` is first the title of the post, and next is the text of the post itself.
 You can change any of these values ot change which subreddit you post to, and what title and text to post.

 So, by changing those sections of code, you run this program to post whatever reddit you want to post on a subreddit.
 It is, of course, much easier to just open reddit and post something, but as we get to more complicated programs, we'll start to see more of the power (and pitfalls) of automation on social media.